sefffal/PlanetOrbits.jl/README.md

  - `distance(elements)`:  distance to the system in pc
  - `meanmotion(elements)`: mean motion about the primary in radians/yr
  - `projectedseparation(elements, t)`: given orbital elements and a time, the projected separation between the primary and companion
- - `raoff(elements, t)`: as above, but only the offset in Right Ascension
+ - `raoff(elements, t)`: as above, but only the offset in Right Ascension (milliarcseconds)
- - `decoff(elements, t)`: as above, but only the offset in declination
+ - `decoff(elements, t)`: as above, but only the offset in declination (milliarcseconds)
+- `radvel`: radial velocity in m/s of the planet or star (see docstring)
+- `propmotionanom`: proper motion anomaly of the star due to the planet in milliarseconds / year

 Showing an orbital elements object at the REPL will print a useful summary like this:
 ```julia